coopeu/CONSEN/README.md

 0.6) Tailwind config/tailwind_config.js classes extended rails tailwindcss:build
 0.7) Simple_form & Simple_form_tailwindcss install-config

-# 1) XAT (rooms and messages)
+## 1) XAT (rooms and messages)
-1.1) Turbo Drive accelerates links and form submissions by negating the need for full page reloads.
+1.1) **Turbo Drive** accelerates links and form submissions by negating the need for full page reloads.

-1.2) Turbo Frames decompose pages into independent contexts, which scope navigation and can be lazily loaded.
+1.2) **Turbo Frames** decompose pages into independent contexts, which scope navigation and can be lazily loaded.

-1.3) Turbo Streams deliver page changes over WebSocket, SSE or in response to form submissions using just HTML and a set of CRUD-like actions.
+1.3) **Turbo Streams** deliver page changes over WebSocket, SSE or in response to form submissions using just HTML and a set of CRUD-like actions.

-1.4) Turbo Native lets your majestic monolith form with seamless transitions between web and native sections.
+1.4) **Turbo Native** lets your majestic monolith form with seamless transitions between web and native sections.

-# 2) QUOTES (turbo-stimulus example)
+## 2) QUOTES (turbo-stimulus example)

-2.1) CRUD
+2.1) CRUD controller-views